marcuscraske/parrot-manager/README.md

 ./run-angular.sh
 ````

+This will require `npm` v3 to be installed.

 ### development mode
 If you need the ability to refresh files from the `target` directory from your IDE, launch `parrot-manager` using the
 following arg: